Accomplishments achieved to date

 Action item 4: Develop approaches to increase the number of postdoctoral and graduate trainees from underrepresented* groups.

-- Developed a SMPH postdoc to faculty program that creates a path for recruitment of underrepresented* postdocs that is coupled to retention as faculty member in SMPH departments.
+- Launched SMPH postdoc to faculty program that creates a path for recruitment of underrepresented* postdocs that is coupled to retention as faculty member in SMPH departments.

 Action item 6: Create new awards for SMPH learners